State Border Splits Neighbors Into Medicaid Haves And Have-Nots

 In neighboring Illinois, getting Medicaid through the expansion helped Matt Bednarowicz avoid debilitating medical debt after a motorcycle crash.

-The wreck crushed his left foot, requiring doctors to insert pins in it.
+The wreck crushed his left foot, requiring doctors to insert pins.
 Without Medicaid, he would have faced thousands of dollars in medical bills.

 "The debt would have been greater than I could comprehend overcoming," says Bednarowicz, who is now 29.